 I’m originally from Long Island, but with my deep paternal southern roots it’s felt like home down here the day I arrived in Nashville, about a month after 9-11.
 In 1992 I received a Bachelors in English from Clark University, and in 2000, a Masters in Social Work (MSW) from New York University.
 My NYU training in particular I credit with equipping me to respond effectively to most any human struggle.
 The years in between I spent as a recording and touring musician.
 From waiting tables and playing small clubs to a record deal and some big stages, it was a beautiful and fraught time that taught me much about who I am, who I’m not, about relational dynamics, and helped shaped my view of change/growth as both inside job and co-creative process.

-The pursuit of therapy began for me personally in my early twenties, and professionally after exiting the relative insanity of the music business.
-I credit my ongoing personal work with helping me access my Self beneath the rubble of unexpressed childhood grief, depression and some rather epic identity crisis.
+The pursuit of therapy began for me personally in my early twenties, and professionally after exiting the relative insanity of the music world.
+I credit my ongoing personal work with helping me access my Self beneath the rubble of unexpressed childhood grief, depression and some epic identity crisis.
 I credit it further with inspiring and awakening me to my evolving life’s purpose, and just about all else I’ve been able to create and sustain.

-On the purely professional front, after volunteering with home-bound elderly and gathering unparalleled experience during field placements working with children, families and adults battling substance abuse, I worked in addictions, psychiatry, and community mental health settings in both New York and Tennessee.
+Professionally, after volunteering with home-bound elderly and gathering unparalleled experience during field placements working with children, families and adults battling substance abuse, I worked in addictions, psychiatry, and community mental health settings in both New York and Tennessee.
 In 2005 I was presented with a Distinguished Service Award by the Division of Community Psychiatry at Vanderbilt, which was a great honor.

-If you’re ready, I look forward to meeting YOU where you are on your path.
+I look forward to meeting YOU where you are on your path.